Beyond ExaBricks: GPU Volume Path Tracing of AMR Data: Evaluation

-An extreme case where ABR and brick traversal resulted in extraordinarily bad performance is the landing gear data set; we analyzed the spatial arrangement of this data set more closely and present some of our findings in \cref{fig:crazy-gear}.
-This data set suffers severely from the ``teapot in a stadium'' problem; the finely tessellated landing gear is surrounded by huge coarse-level AMR cells and ABRs that get ``infected'' by the much smaller finest-level cells at the data set's center (cf. \cref{sec:brick-traversal}), which spill their majorants into the regions spanned by the coarser ABRs.
-It is those extreme cases that are typical for AMR data, and it is this type of data set that also leads us to generally recommend decoupling traversal and sampling, and to use a grid data structure for traversal that is independent of the sampling data structure.
+Our results allow for multiple observations.
+One such observation is that data structures with overlap (ABRs, bricks, brick domains) can suffer from the aforementioned problem of single cells infecting large regions with their contribution.
+This can also be seen in \cref{fig:majorants3}, where the majorant regions for ABRs or bricks sometimes appear excessively coarse.
+This observation suggests that spatial data structures are to be preferred over object data structures as this problem is easier to control.
+However, it is well-known that grids suffer from the ``teapot in a stadium'' problem.
+To illustrate this we include the landing gear data set whose cells are contained within a large boundary of coarser cells that do not contribute important features (cf.\ \cref{fig:crazy-gear}).
+Apart from this extreme case, we however note that the proposed traversal and sampling methods come close to and often even outperform the majorant of a laborously pre-computed kd-tree.

-We also observed a fixed cost associated with using software traversal (DDA and kd-tree), which we suspect is due to register pressure (OptiX however does not allow us to exactly determine per-kernel register usage).
-This becomes obvious when comparing DDA vs. RTX grid traversal for very small grid sizes (e.g., $\le 10^3$ macrocells, cf. \cref{fig:grid-eval}), which corroborates our observation that uniform grids with RTX traversal are superior to the other data structures in terms of performance.
+We also observed a fixed cost associated with using software traversal with DDA, which we suspect is due to register pressure (OptiX however does not allow us to exactly determine per-kernel register usage).
+This becomes obvious in the comparison between DDA and RTX grid traversal for small grid sizes (e.g., $\le 10^3$ macrocells, cf. \cref{fig:grid-eval}).

 We however also note that the memory consumption for this option can become quite high; in the special case of a transfer function without empty space, we have to build a full BVH over the grid, which limits the number of grid cells we can use effectively.